How to Setup Serverless Ebook using Gitbook CLI (Honkit), Github Pages, Github Actions CI/CD, and Calibre

 git push origin master

-Navigate to the browser, open your Github repo, click Actions
+Navigate to the browser, open your Github repo, click Actions, and watch a workflow process that currently is running.

 After the workflow is complete, then try to open in the browser the following URL.